zmarffy/install-directives/README.md

         run_another_script()
 ```

 These overridden functions will be called upon running the command line tool as such.
+You can utilize the current and incoming versions of the package to perform different actions on install, as they come in as parameters.
+Similarly, you can utilize the current version during uninstall.

 ```sh
 # Do a pip install of myproject first